Last Updated on by

-If you have TFL and decide to enroll in Part D, you won’t have to worry about being penalized.
+If you have Tricare for Life and decide to enroll in Part D, you won’t have to worry about being penalized.
 The late enrollment penalty you might otherwise have to pay for Part D gets waived because TRICARE drug coverage qualifies as creditable coverage.

 If you have limited income and resources, you could qualify for Extra Help paying for a Part D prescription drug plan.
 For more information, call 1-800-MEDICARE (1-888-633-4227).

 Do I Need a Medicare Supplement Plan if I Have TRICARE For Life

 TRICARE for Life acts similar to a Medicare Supplement.
 It’s possible to also enroll in a Medicare Supplement plan if you have both TFL and Medicare.
 Whether this would be advantageous to you is dependent on your health insurance needs.
 If you enroll in Medicare, TFL, and Medigap, Medicare will be your primary insurance, the supplement will be secondary insurance, and TFL will pay last.

 If you’re under the age of 65 when you have Medicare with TRICARE Prime, you don’t need to disenroll.
 TFL isn’t mandatory.
 Those on Medicare because of disability can remain on TRICARE Prime as long as you’re eligible.
 When you qualify, you’ll get a waiver for Prime enrollment fees or a refund for a past enrollment fee.